 - Extra windshield washer fluid and antifreeze

-Preventative maintenance, checks and services (PMCS) get it done:
+Preventative maintenance, checks and services (PMCS) – Get them done!:

-Check the following: (Our students will remember A-FOLDE)
+Check the following: (Our students will remember T-FOLDE)

 - Fuel system and lines for cracks, etc.